Decoding the Multimodal Mind: Generalizable Brain-to-Text Translation via Multimodal Alignment and Adaptive Routing: Introduction

-We evaluate the proposed framework on three widely used functional magnetic resonance imaging (fMRI) datasets containing text, image, and audio stimuli, achieving state-of-the-art performance across all benchmarks.
-Notably, we observe an 8.48\% improvement on the most commonly used dataset.
+We evaluate the proposed framework on three widely used functional magnetic resonance imaging (fMRI) datasets with text, image, and audio stimuli, achieving state-of-the-art performance on all benchmarks.
+Notably, we observe an 8.48\% average improvement on the most commonly used dataset.
 In contrast to previous approaches that are limited to a single dataset or neuroimaging modality, our model demonstrates strong generalizability.
 We extend the framework to electroencephalography (EEG) and magnetoencephalography (MEG) data, which offer high temporal resolution compared to the high spatial resolution of fMRI, and consistently observe superior performance.
 Our contributions are summarized as follows:

-\begin{itemize} \item We propose a unified BCI decoding framework that maps brain signals to a shared semantic space across text, image, and audio modalities, enabling effective and scalable brain decoding. \item We introduce a modality routing mechanism that dynamically adjusts the contribution of textual, visual, and auditory representations on a per-sample basis. \item We evaluate the proposed framework across multiple neuroimaging modalities (fMRI, EEG, and MEG) and multiple stimuli (vision, language, and audio), achieving state-of-the-art performance and demonstrating robustness and generalizability. \end{itemize}
+\begin{itemize} \item We propose a unified BCI decoding framework that maps brain signals to a shared semantic space across text, image, and audio modalities, enabling effective and scalable brain decoding. \item We introduce a modality routing mechanism inspired by associative learning that dynamically adjusts the contribution of textual, visual, and auditory representations for each sample. \item We evaluate the proposed framework across multiple neuroimaging modalities (fMRI, EEG, and MEG) and multiple stimuli (vision, language, and audio), achieving state-of-the-art performance and demonstrating robustness and generalizability. \end{itemize}

 Together, our work presents the first unified and scalable solution for decoding the brain's multimodal representations, advancing toward more robust, adaptive, and general-purpose brain-computer interfaces.